-The benefits of getting up earlier are that you get much more done, and are less likely to procrastinate over chores by watching tv or browsing social media than you would in the evenings
+The benefits of getting up earlier are that you get much more done and are less likely to procrastinate over chores by watching tv or browsing social media than you would in the evenings.

 - Listen to your body.

-- Stopping putting others first.
+- Stop putting others first.

-Don’t waste your time on people who are ungrateful and unkind, stop allowing yourself to be taken for granted by people who don’t have your best interests at heart.
+Don’t waste your time on people who are ungrateful and unkind.
+Stop allowing yourself to be taken for granted by people who don’t have your best interests at heart.

-We all have people in our lives who take us for granted, don’t allow these people to drain the life out of you, spend your time on people who deserve it.
+We all have people in our lives who take us for granted, don’t allow these people to drain the life out of you.
+Spend your time on people who deserve it.

 - Learn how to be gentle with other people

-It’s easy to scream and yell at somebody when you’re behind the wheel of a car that has just cut you up, but next time do yourself a favour and don’t participate in road rage.
+It’s easy to scream and yell at somebody when you’re behind the wheel of a car that has just cut you up, but next time do yourself a favor and don’t participate in road rage.